What is a USDA loan, and am I eligible?

-USDA offers the only type of mortgage program that lets you roll closing costs into the loan, which is why it’s possible to finance 100 percent of the home purchase, including upfront fees and private mortgage insurance (PMI).
+USDA offers a mortgage program that lets you roll closing costs into the loan, which is why it’s possible to finance up to 100% of the home purchase, including upfront fees.

-When you get a fixed-rate term, you don’t have to worry about your rates increasing over time.
+When you get a fixed rate, you don’t have to worry about your rates increasing over time.
 All USDA loans are available over 15- or 30-year terms.
-As with other types of loans, opting for a shorter term period will make your monthly payments higher while a longer term will spread payments out over more time, resulting in a lower monthly bill.
+As with other types of loans, opting for a shorter term will make your monthly payments higher, while a longer term will spread payments out over more time, resulting in a lower monthly bill.

 - Cheaper mortgage insurance

 Most home loans require mortgage insurance to be paid monthly.
-Annual mortgage insurance premiums for USDA loans average only 0.30 percent, which is the lowest of any mortgage loan program (except for VA, which does not require mortgage insurance at all).
-Compared to FHA loans, mortgage insurance premiums are about $100 less per month for USDA loans.
+Annual mortgage insurance premiums for USDA loans average only 0.3%, which is the lowest of any mortgage loan program (except for VA, which does not require mortgage insurance at all).

 - Flexible credit standards

 Since USDA loans were created for people who can’t qualify for more traditional mortgage loans, lenders are more likely to accept applicants with spotty credit histories.
 Borrowers may be able to present alternative documentation, such as cell phone bills, to represent their payment histories.